mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 The short answer is that it's complicated!
 The slightly longer answer is that shiners have evolved mechanisms of translating noisy *social cues* into decisions more accurate than they could reach themselves.
-Maybe should start with the model, which people will be more familiar with

 Can think of it as fish have different experiences.

-There _are_ some important differences to point out, however.
-Ensemble methods rely on each estimator submitting _independent_ guesses.
-The "many-wrongs" idea here is that the inaccuracies of the guesses average out, resulting in a more accurate guess than any individual.
-But this only holds if the models aren't aware of one another.

 Fish schools, and animal groups in general, aren't comprised of completely independent estimators: there can be significant [spatial and temporal autocorrelation](http://thekaolab.com/inc/papers/kao2014.pdf).